 At about 2/3 up from the elbow, there is a point where the Brachial veins, Brachial artery, and the Ulnar and Median nerves come together.
 This point of congruency has a key relationship to the function of the Nasal activity.

 Miguel discovered this Opening Ida/Pingala Posture during his practice and by studying the millenary Yogis of India.
 Not having a Yoga Danda available prompted him to find an alternative solution which he has mastered and taught internationally since 1972.

-The application of this posture/technique is available during Miguel's Chi Kung and Yoga classes.
+The application of this posture/technique is available during Miguel's Integrative Chi Kung, Integrative Kundalini Yoga and Integrative Advanced Meditation classes and workshops.
 Please review the Ongoing Events or contact Miguel Sarria for classes and training information.